A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Exhibitions

-Rotterdam Film Festival, National Center for Contemporary Arts (Moscow), Whitechapel Art Gallery (London), Walker Art Center (Minneapolis), Museum of Contemporary Art (Chicago), Oberhausen Film Festival, Slamdance Film Festival, PPOW Gallery (New York), Biennial of Moving Images (Geneva), Kassel Documentary Film Festival, and Taipei Golden Horse Film Festival.
+Rotterdam Film Festival, National Center for Contemporary Arts (Moscow), Whitechapel Art Gallery (London), Walker Art Center (Minneapolis), Museum of Contemporary Art (Chicago), Oberhausen Film Festival, Slamdance Film Festival, PPOW Gallery (New York), Biennial of Moving Images (Geneva), Kassel Documentary Film Festival, Taipei Golden Horse Film Festival, and more.

 Courses